Let’s Go Travel the Baltics

 I traveled solo to the Baltics in summer of 2016.
 I did it completely on my own, no guided tour included.
 Pretty cool, huh?
 And certainly a testament to have safe the Batlics are.

 As I planned my trip, though, I had a much harder time researching as I explored the internet for accurate information regarding solo travel in this region.
 Believe me when I say I had no idea what to expect when I stepped off the plane at Vilnius Airport.

 However, my trip was worth it, and I have no problem advocating the Baltics as a solo female travel destination!

 Although it’s been two years, I want to share all the bits and pieces I learned on my solo trip through the Baltic States.
 Enjoy!

-Where are the Baltic States Located?
+Travel the Baltics: Where are the Baltics Located?

 These three small countries are located in the north/central part of Europe.
 They border the Baltic Sea, as well as the countries of Russia and Belarus.
 It’s actually quite easy to pair the Baltics with a quick trip to Saint Petersburg.
 Just make sure you have your visa sorted beforehand to avoid any issues at the border.

 However, keep in mind, not everyone in Lithuania, Latvia, and Estonia speaks Russian, and to assume such a thing is offensive to locals.
 Each country has its own unique language.
 In my experience, most people speak English, but of course it’s polite to learn a few phrases.